-We are a modern, client-centric law firm that utilizes the most recent and best-in- class technology to service our clients efficiently.
-This approach allows us to provide exceptional legal services and exceptional customer service.
+We are a modern, client-centric law firm that utilizes the most recent and best-in-class technology to service our clients efficiently.
+This approach allows us to provide exceptional legal services and an exceptional customer experience.

 Further, we are the rare law firm that has removed the inefficiency of an outdated legal services model, so we can be a key advisor without inflating your legal bills.
 In other words, we charge less than some other firms because we utilize technology to increase efficiency and lower overhead.
 You pay less without sacrificing the quality of the work.

 Rather than paying high rates for legal counsel whose interests are not aligned with yours, when you engage Fournier Legal Services, you are working with a firm that supports and furthers your business strategy.